Introduction

 Going Home

 It is quite normal for the eye to feel improved but still not quite right for about 3 months after surgery.
-In this time the edge of the new lens can sometimes be seen as a bright or dark curved shadow at the edge of your vision - lens dysphotopsia.
+In this time the edge of the new lens can sometimes be seen as a dark or bright curved shadow at the edge of your vision – “lens dysphotopsia”.
 This tends to diminish in the first 3 months.
 It often disappears altogether, but sometimes a subtle dark shadow remains that most patients hardly notice.

 What am I allowed to do?

-Take it easy on the first 2 days after surgery and don’t get water in the eye or rub it.
+Take it easy on the first 2 days after surgery and don’t get water in the eye.
 If the eye waters, dab the corner with a clean tissue.
+Don’t rub the eye in the first week after surgery.

 After 2 days you may resume all normal activities including hair washing, bathing, showering, bending down, lifting, walking and travelling by car, bus, train or plane.
-Tinted spectacles or sunglasses may help in bright light but are not essential.
+The world often feels very bright after cataract surgery and tinted spectacles or sunglasses may help but are not essential.

 Avoid swimming and strenuous exercise for 2 weeks.